WHAT is Chronic Otitis Media (COM)?

 The information provided in this blog does not replace the services and opinions of a qualified medical professional who examines you and then prescribes medicines.

-And if you have any questions of medical nature, please refer to your doctor or the qualified medical personnel for evaluation and management at a clinic/hospital near you.
+If you have any questions of a medical nature, please refer to your doctor or the qualified medical personnel for evaluation and management at a clinic/hospital near you.

 The content provided in this blog represents the Author’s own interpretation of research articles.